 We performed a similar test on carrots, but in addition, we recorded the number of pulses it took to achieve the desired result.
 We also chopped almonds and compared the result, looking for small uniform pieces, no residual large almonds, and little to no pulverized almond dust.

 For the mixing test, we made pizza dough, pie crust, and mayonnaise from scratch.
 We used the identical pizza dough recipe in each machine and ranked them in the quality of the dough produced and how much the machine struggled — if at all — while mixing it.
 Of course, we also rolled out the dough and made pizzas with the products in the toaster oven review.

 We performed the same test with pie crust, rolling it out to find any inconsistencies in the dough and rating it.
-For the mayonnaise test, we used a standard recipe and saw if the machine could successfully make mayo in the amount listed.
+We used a standard recipe for the mayonnaise test and saw if the machine could successfully make mayo in the amount listed.

 We made copious amounts of hummus, nut butter, tomato sauce, applesauce to determine which models pureed the best, as well as filling each bowl to its maximum fill line with water and running the machine to check for leaks.